 Represented by the Anouk Le Bourdiec Gallery, Paris.

-Jean-Baptiste Perrot physically converts digital imagery into matter (ink, pencil, paint).
-More specifically, the malfunctions of new technologies are the basis of his work, causing him to integrate into his creations computer errors, bugs and other "glitches" that disrupt digital iconography.
-He appropriates them as revealing unexpected spaces of freedom in a digital world where everything is coded, standardized, thought for a predefined goal, where the "zero defect" is supposed to be in order.
+Jean-Baptiste Perrot physically converts digital imagery into material (ink, pencil, paint).
+More precisely, the dysfunctions of new technologies are the basis of his work, leading him to integrate computer errors, bugs and other “glitches” into his creations that disrupt digital iconography.
+He appropriates them as revealing spaces of unexpected freedom in a digital world where everything is coded, standardized, designed for a predefined objective, where “zero defects” are supposed to be the order of the day.

 Reinterpreted in the material, a certain form of reality takes back its rights in this virtual world.
 It is in this breach that his questions about free will take shape.
 Are we free?
-On the other hand, are we the subjects of an overdetermination with inalienable constraints?
+Conversely, are we the subjects of an overdetermination with inalienable constraints?

 Born in 1986 in L'Arbesle.
 Lives and works in Lyon.